TetaBelyse/user-account-management-assignment/README.md

 4. Reset Link: Users can receive a reset link via email to initiate the password reset process.

 ## Account Verification
 To verify users profiles(approve or reject), you will have to login using admin user's credentials.

+# Deployed URL
+Visit [deployed version of this project]([https://user-account-management.netlify.app](https://user-account-management.netlify.app)) to check deployed version of this project.